Alexander-556/PowerShellScripts/README.md

 ### Documentation & Repo Enhancements

 - [ ] Add screenshots and usage demos for FastCopyTools
-- [ ] Polish `FastCopyTools/README` file with setup guides and usage information for the tool
+- [ ] Polish `./FastCopyTools/README` file with setup guides and usage information for the tool
 - [ ] Polish this repo README
   - [ ] Finish tool setup guide
+    - [x] PowerShell 7.5

 ## My tools